wacncontent/CustomizeTool/output/articles/site-recovery/site-recovery-network-design.md

 If you're failing over to Azure there are a couple more constraints.
 Let's look at a fictional company (Woodgrove Bank) that has on-premises infrastructure hosting their line of business applications, and Azure hosting their mobile applications.

-- Connectivity between Woodgrove Bank VMs in Azure and on-premises servers is over site-to-site VPN which shows the virtual network in Azure as an extension of Woodgrove Bank’s on-premises network.
+- Connectivity between Woodgrove Bank VMs in Azure and on-premises servers is over site-to-site VPN which shows the virtual network in Azure as an extension of Woodgrove Bank's on-premises network.
 - Woodgrove wants to use Site Recovery to replicate its on-premises workloads to Azure.
 - Woodgrove has to deal with applications and configurations which depend on hard-coded IP addresses, so they need to retain IP addresses for their applications after failover to Azure.
-- Woodgrove’s on-premises infrastructure is managed by a VMM 2012 R2 server.
+- Woodgrove's on-premises infrastructure is managed by a VMM 2012 R2 server.
 - There's a VLAN-based logical network (Application Network) has been created on the VMM server.
 	![Logical network](./media/site-recovery-network-design/ASR_NetworkDesign5.png)
 - A VM network (Application VM Network) was created using the logical network.